 Note: Details of inference output are use case specific.

-(FFS) Model Performance Feedback: Applied if certain information derived from Model Inference function is suitable for improvement of the AI/ML model trained in Model Training function.
-Feedback from Actor or other network entities (via Data Collection function) may be needed at Model Inference function to create Model Performance Feedback.
+Model Performance Feedback: It may be used for monitoring the performance of the AI/ML model.

-Note: Details of the Model Performance Feedback process are out of RAN3 Rel-17 study scope.
+Note: Details of the Model Performance Feedback process are out of RAN3 scope.

 Actor is a function that receives the output from the Model inference function and triggers or performs corresponding actions.
 The Actor may trigger actions directed to other entities or to itself.